How do I file a tax extension for an S Corp tax return?

-S-Corporations are classified as pass-through taxation entities, and by which, they aren’t required to pay income tax at a corporate level.
-Instead, the profits, losses incurred by the business are reported on the tax returns of the individual shareholders.
-Hence, the tax dues if any has to be paid at the individual level.
+S-Corporations are classified as pass-through taxation entities, by which they aren’t required to pay income tax at a corporate level.
+Instead, the profits, and losses incurred by the business are reported on the tax returns of the individual shareholders.
+Hence, the tax dues, if any, have to be paid at the individual level.
 Even then, S-Corporations are mandated to file their informational tax return each year to report the taxes it withholds from the employee wages.

 IRS filing deadline for s corporations

-Steps to file an extension for S-Corp taxes online
+Steps to e-file an extension for S-Corp tax return

 With ExpressExtension, you can easily e-file s corporation extension in simple steps.
 Here we go: